 It does make our meals a bit less social, I must admit.
 When you are chewing every bite of food at least 50 times, there is no time to talk!
 LOL

 Chewing that much reduces the need for drinking because if you chew well enough your food will be liquid by the time you swallow.
 During chewing, the food mixes with saliva, which starts the breakdown of nutrients in the food.

 4. As many colors as possible

 Variation is one of the most important choices for healthy eating.
 Our body needs numerous nutrients to function properly and we largely get that from our food.

 An easy way to ensure that you get a wide variety of vitamins and minerals is to put as many colors on your plate as you possibly can.
 Different colors mean different nutrients.
 I have made a collection of this in a free eBook about colored food.

 5. Raw vegetables are healthier than cooked ones

 There are raw meats and fish you can eat, such as Sushi or Carpaccio.
 However, this is generally not recommended for the elderly.
 Raw fish and raw shellfish and crustaceans can be infected with bacteria, viruses, or dangerous parasites.
 And raw meat can also contain pathogenic bacteria.

 For vegetables, they are healthier raw than cooked, provided they are organic.
 I almost forgot to mention ‘organic’, because it is so obvious to me.

-Second best option is to steam the vegetables.
-Tom – my cook, oops I mean my husband 🙂 – always saves the water with which he steamed the vegetables, to use it for soup, or to steam next days vegetables in.
+The second best option is to steam the vegetables.
+Tom – my cook, oops I mean my husband 🙂 – always saves the water with which he steamed the vegetables, to use it for soup, or to steam next day’s vegetables in.